coinflex-exchange/API/WEBSOCKET-README.md

 8            | "Order total would overflow."
 8            | "You must specify either quantity or total for a market order."
 8            | *(varies)*
+9	     | "Post-only order with these parameters would result in an immediate match."

 ---